OSHA’s 6-step guideline to hazard communication

 - Prepare and implement a written hazard communication program

 Write a hazard communication program specific to your organization.
 The program that is written should include labels and other forms of warning, safety data sheets, and employee information and training.
 The program should also include a list of all hazardous chemicals in the workplace.

 Chemical manufacturers and importers are required by law to provide labels on shipped containers.
 As an employer, you can choose to either use chemical manufacturer labels or alternative labels through a third-party system.
 All labels at a minimum must include the product identifier and general information about the hazards of the chemicals.

 Safety data sheets are detailed information sheets on particular hazardous chemicals.
 Each hazardous chemical that is in the workplace must have copies of SDS.
 All SDSs need to be accessed readily and easily accessible to your employees.

 - Inform and train employees

 Before employees start their work assignments, they need to be properly trained in working with hazardous chemicals.
-Employees must fully understand what chemicals they are being exposed too, what safety data sheets they can gain information from and what protective measures are available to them in their workplace.
+Employees must fully understand what chemicals they are being exposed to, what safety data sheets they can gain information from, and what protective measures are available to them in their workplace.

 - Evaluate and reassess your program accordingly

 Periodically review your hazard communication program.
 Make sure it’s relevant and still effective for your organization’s needs.
-Appropriately make revisions to your program to address any changed conditions to your workplace.
+Appropriately make revisions to your program to address any changed conditions in your workplace.

 By implementing a hazard communication program for your organization, not only are you compliant with OSHA but you are supplying your employees with information and steps that can help them better protect themselves.
 You may also like: Occupational Medicine Clinics: A Worth-While Investment For Your Company and Keep Your Workers Protected During Demolition.